pshchelo/edgetension/doc/edgetension-doc.rst

 revert to original pan and zoom settings and save the image in variety of formats, both vector and raster.

-To analyse an image prepared as described in section on image processing, open it by pressing "Open Image" button and choosing the image.
-The image will be immediately analysed (no visual clues for now, so it might look like the program hangs), taking parameters as set on Parameters panel.
-You could also open a previousely saved data file.
+To analyze an image prepared as described in section on image processing, open it by pressing "Open Image" button and choosing the image.
+The image will be immediately analyzed (no visual clues for now, so it might look like the program hangs), taking parameters as set on Parameters panel.
+You could also open a previously saved data file.

 In both cases you will be presented with the plot of ln(Rp) vs time.
 First, adjust the parameters on the Parameters panel to the desired values.